Knoxville’s first Cadillac still shines 120 years later - NewsBreak

 “This is a 1902 Cadillac Model A,” P’Simer said.
 “It was one of the first models that Cadillac actually came out with.”

-It was ordered straight from Detroit in 1902 by Knoxville dentist Reuben N. Kesterson.Man recalls pulling victims from vehicle after head-on crash in Murfreesboro
+It was ordered straight from Detroit in 1902 by Knoxville dentist Reuben N. Kesterson.Care Cuts helps woman out of homelessness

 “They shipped it to Cincinnati on the railroad, he picked it up and (he) and his son drove it through East Tennessee, just kind of showing it off,” P’Simer explained.